sunaguo/app-cortex-tissue-mapping/README.md

 ## Output

-The main output of this App is DWI datatype and a mask datatype.
+The main output of this app is a folder entitled 'cortexmap', with the subdirectories 'func', 'label', and 'surf'. 'func' contains the measures mapped to the surface in the form of .func.gii files. 'label' contains the aparc.a2009s labels converted to CARET in the form of .label.gii files. 'surf' contains the surface files, including the midthickness surface, in the form of '.surf.gii' and '.shape.gii' files.
+This app also outputs a folder entitled 'raw', which contains the derivatives generated during the application.
+These are intended to be used in either quality assurance or generating figures.

 #### Product.json
 The secondary output of this app is `product.json`.
 This file allows web interfaces, DB and API calls on the results of the processing.